richard-lane/k3pi_efficiency/README.md

 # k3pi_efficiency
 Efficiency Reweighting for LHCb D0 -> K3pi analysis

+## Conventions
+ - D -> K+ pi- pi- pi+ is assumed; if you want to pass in a conjugate decay (e.g. RS D0->K-3pi or WS Dbar0->K-3pi), flip the 3 momenta yourself.
+Maybe I'll do that for you actually TODO, but then you'll have to pass in D IDs
+ - Everything in MeV

 ## Notes
 Need to properly write this out later TODO